Hik-UP/documentation/frontend/Profile/complete_profile.rst

 If the user enter his age for example, he must complete his weight, his height, and select his gender

-<h3>After that, the user click on the button "Add" and the information that he completed
-add to his profile.</h3>
+After that, the user click on the button "Add" and the information that he completed add to his profile.